gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/allow-list-whitelist-bigbrassband-cloud-gij-cloud.md

 ## Reachable network address

-To allow self-hosted git servers, the git server must be reachable with a public address/IP by the indexing service.
+Self-hosted git servers must be reachable with a public address/IP by the indexing service.

 If your git server is simply behind a firewall, whitelist the IP address of the indexing service (see [Whitelist IP address](#allow-list-ip-address-for-githubcom-azure-devops-repos-and-gitlabcom)).